Huey P Newton

 Reading the original works of revolutionary writers means getting around and past all the commentators and analysts and academic secondary writers who would want to tell their readers what to think of the primary sources, usually without offering more than a few short quotations from any primary source.

 Consequently, reading the original works is apt to result in a re-evaluation, either upwards, or downwards.

 In the case of Dr Huey P Newton and The Black Panther Party for Self-Defense which Newton co-founded with Bobby Seale in October 1966, and of which Newton was the main ideologue, the re-evaluation is definitely upwards.

 In the early days of the BPP, Newton was the “Minister of Defense” while Eldridge Cleaver became the “Minister of Information” for the party.
-This made sense insofar as the BPP was for Defence, and so Defence was the main position.
+This made sense insofar as the BPP was for Defence, and so Defence was the senior position.
 But in practice, Newton was still the thinker of the BPP.
-Cleaver was only interested in armed struggle, but Cleaver was often seen as the mouthpiece, until he fled to Algeria in 1968.
+Cleaver was only interested in armed struggle.
+But Cleaver was often seen as the mouthpiece, until he fled to Algeria in 1968.
 Cleaver ended up as a supporter of the right wing of the US Republican Party.